-James Sveck is a lonely young adult in the summer before he goes off to college at Brown University.
-Apart from hanging with his grandmother James prefers solitude.
-The story is told in the first person narration which helps give an intimate inside view of James as he works through his life at the therapy sessions which his parents insist he goes to.
-We learn about James's past and present through the stories he tells and his recounting of previous therapy sessions.
+James Sveck is a lonely youth in the summer before he goes off to college at Brown University.
+Apart from hanging with his grandmother, James prefers solitude.
+The story is told in first person narration, which helps give an intimate inside view of James as he works through his life at the therapy sessions which his parents insist he goes to.
+We learn about James's past and present through the stories he tells.
 Written by

 Was this review helpful to you?